ManticoreGamesInc/platform-documentation/src/api/quaternion.md

 local propOriginQuaternion = propOrigin:GetWorldTransform():GetQuaternion()

 --Rotate the "posDiff" vector using the quaternion of "propOrigin".
-This rotated vector contains the localized --position of "propObject" with "propOrigin" as the origin point and origin rotaiton local localizedPosition = propOriginQuaternion * posDiff
+This rotated vector contains the localized --position of "propObject" with "propOrigin" as the origin point and origin rotation local localizedPosition = propOriginQuaternion * posDiff
 ```